 Unlike high school, a college does not seek out and provide accommodations to students.
-In order to receive accommodations in college, the student must self identify and apply for services and provide documentation from a qualified professional that confirms the existence of a disability.
+In order to receive accommodations in college, students must self identify and apply for services and provide documentation from a qualified professional that confirms the existence of a disability.

 Definition of Disability

-is defined as caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
+Major Life Activity is defined as caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating and working.

-Documentation must not be older than 3 years—and must include a Specific Diagnosis based on an assessment conducted by a qualified professional—one who is licensed or certified to diagnose the disability in question.
+Documentation must include a Specific Diagnosis based on an assessment conducted by a qualified professional—one who is licensed or certified to diagnose the disability in question.
 Evidence of a substantial limitation to learning or other major life activity must be provided.
 Note: Depending on the disability, documentation may need to be periodically updated.

 Once the application and all needed documentation is provided, the Coordinator will review it for completeness.
 If complete, the Coordinator, in collaboration with the student, determines what accommodations will be provided.
 The Coordinator will issue a memorandum to the student to take to his/her instructors outlining those accommodations.

-Student disability information is maintained in the accommodations office in accordance with FERPA regulations and will not be disclosed without student or designated representative consent.
-Confidentiality cannot always be guaranteed when providing services that involve external providers (e.g. Note-takers, interpreters, test proctors).
-Although details about the disability will not typically be shared, a student’s name, and circumstances, as pertinent to the service, may be shared.
+Student disability information is maintained in the Student Accommodations Office in accordance with FERPA regulations and will not be disclosed without student or designated representative consent.
+Confidentiality cannot always be guaranteed when providing services that involve external providers e.g. Note-takers, interpreters, test proctors.
+Although details about the disability will not typically be shared, a student’s name and circumstances, as pertinent to the service, may be shared.

-After a student is registered with the Office of Student Accommodations, Temple College staff will take the steps required to insure that no individual with a disability is excluded, denied services, segregated or otherwise treated differently.
+After a student is registered with the Student Accommodations Office, Temple College staff will take the steps required to insure that no individual with a disability is excluded, denied services, segregated or otherwise treated differently.
 Misty Reid is located in One College Centre, Room 1450.
-Ms. Reid may be contacted at 254.298.8335 or firstname.lastname@example.org.
-Students requesting accommodations should contact the coordinator at least 3 weeks prior to the first day of class, as time is required for the application process to be completed.
+Ms. Reid may be contacted at 254-298-8335 or firstname.lastname@example.org.
+Students requesting accommodations should contact the coordinator at least three weeks prior to the first day of class, as time is required for the application process to be completed.

 Accommodations may include but are not limited to: